pichillilorenzo/JavaScriptEnhancements/README.md

 - Ionic v1 and v2 projects (same as Cordova projects!)
 - Angular v1 and v2 projects
 - React projects
-- Node.js projects
+- Express projects
 - Yeoman generators
 - Local bookmarks project
-- JavaScript errors with Flow
+- JavaScript real-time errors
 - etc.

 It will turn Sublime Text into a **JavaScript IDE** like!